 Read Also: Ground State Electron Configuration

 We denote the point’s location by two numbers within parentheses separated by a comma.
 The first number and the second number are the perpendicular distances of the point from the y-axis and the x-axis respectively.
-If the coordinates are, say, (5, 3), then is 5 units away from the y-axis toward the right of the y-axis, and 3 units away towards the top from the x-axis.
+If the coordinates are, say, (5, 3), then is 5 units away from the y-axis toward the right of the y-axis and 3 units away towards the top from the x-axis.
 Note that the coordinates can have negative numbers too.
-If the coordinates are (-5,-3), then the same point is the 5 units to the left of y-axis and 3 units below the x-axis.
+If the coordinates are (-5,-3), then the same point is the 5 units to the left of the y-axis and 3 units below the x-axis.
 The point can be a combination of negative and positive numbers also.
 In essence, the point is present anywhere among the four “quadrants” on the Cartesian plane.

 Another type of coordinate system in mathematics is the polar coordinate system.
 Here we represent a point’s location in terms of an angle and its distance from the origin.
 The point is in terms of two numbers in parentheses here also, the first being the distance from the origin (pole in the polar coordinate system) and the second the angle the line connecting the point and the pole makes with the horizontal axis.
-So, if the polar coordinates are (7,77°), the point is 7 units away from the pole and the line connecting the point and the pole makes an angle of 77° with the horizontal axis.
+So, if the polar coordinates are (7,77°), the point is 7 units away from the pole, and the line connecting the point and the pole makes an angle of 77° with the horizontal axis.

-Moreover, just like a rectangular to polar equation calculator, we have a rectangular to polar coordinates calculator too.
+Moreover, just like a rectangular-to-polar equation calculator, we have a rectangular-to-polar coordinates calculator too.
 We can use it to convert rectangular coordinates to polar coordinates.

 x2 + y2 = 9

 => r2 (cos θ) 2 + r2 (sin θ) 2 = 9